-To appraise grind retention I closed off the bean hoppers and ran the grinders until no more ground coffee came out of the chutes.
+To appraise grind retention, I closed off the bean hoppers and ran the grinders until no more ground coffee came out of the chutes.
 I then removed the top burr assembly and carefully cleaned out any remaining ground coffee.
-The E37 J retained quite a bit more coming in at a little over five and a half grams while the E37S retained a hair over a half a gram.
-That half gram retention is about the best I’ve ever seen from this style of grinder.
+The E37 J retained quite a bit more coming in at a little over five and a half grams while the E37S retained a hair over half a gram.
+That half gram retention is about the best I’ve ever seen from this style of a grinder.
 A truly impressive result.
-The higher retention in the J model is likely the result of a slightly longer horizontal space between the grinding chamber and chute and more open space within the grinding chamber.
+The higher retention in the J model is likely the result of a slightly longer horizontal space between the grinding chamber and chute, and more open space within the grinding chamber.

-As to the quality of the grinds, both models produce a beautiful, fluffy and clump free grind that delivers nicely centered into a portafilter with little to no spill.
-The larger 83mm burrs in the S model certainly work a lot faster and larger burrs generally produce a slightly more consistent particle size.
+As to the quality of the grinds, both models produce a beautiful, fluffy, and clump-free grind that delivers nicely, centered into a portafilter with little to no spill.
+The larger 83mm burrs in the S model certainly work a lot faster, and larger burrs generally produce a slightly more consistent particle size.

 Overall, we’re happy Ceado continues to improve on the successful E37 grinder.
 The addition of the J model offers a lower price point for those looking for a modern commercial grinder.
-It takes a little longer to do it’s thing and retains more ground coffee but we are very impressed with its dosing consistency of 0.3 grams.
+It takes a little longer to do its thing and retains more ground coffee, but we are very impressed with its dosing consistency of 0.3 grams.
 The E37S is a fast and powerful grinder with very little retention.
-Both are smooth and quiet and we love the ease of access to the grinding chamber and a design That doesn’t require recalibration and keeps coffee from gumming up grind size adjustments — a very common issue with some grinders.
+Both are smooth and quiet, and we love the ease of access to the grinding chamber and a design that doesn’t require recalibration and keeps coffee from gumming up grind size adjustments — a very common issue with some grinders.